TAPR/hpsdr_multirx/README.md

 These programs rely on:

 1. Gnuradio installed on a Linux computer.
-Development was done on a Linux Mint 18.1 system with the standard gnuradio ".deb" packages installed via apt-get, and the instructions below assume a debian-based system.
+Development was done on a Linux Mint 18.2 system with the standard gnuradio ".deb" packages installed via apt-get, and the instructions below assume a debian-based system.
 Other means of installing gnuradio may put files in different locations, so might require configuration changes.
 It should be possible to install on a Windows system, but I haven't tested that.

+NOTE:  Building the digital_rf tools from MIT-Haystack requires version 3.0 or later of the "cmake" tool.
+Current versions of Ubuntu/Linux Mint include versions that work.
+However, earlier versions such as Ubuntu 14.04 or Mint 17.x have an earlier version.
+There are weird conflicts if you try to install the new cmake on an older system.
+The best bet is to use a system based on Ubuntu 16.04/Linux Mint 18 or later.

 2. The standard development environment plus tools needed for gnuradio.
     Install them with: